Anxorphia/NPST-Boss-code/README.md

-This is created with the intention for Sunrust Garry's Mod Zombie Survival zs_obj_npst
+This is created with the intention for Sunrust Garry's Mod Zombie Survival zs_obj_npst_v13

 This assumes you have basic knowledge of python aswell as the map itself